Porgy and Bess (Miles Davis album): Conception

 In early 1958, Davis began using this approach with his sextet.
 Influenced by Russell's ideas, Davis implemented his first modal composition with the title track of his 1958 album Milestones, which was based on two modes, recorded in April of that year.
 Instead of soloing in the straight, conventional, melodic way, Davis's new style of improvisation featured rapid mode and scale changes played against sparse chord changes.
-Davis' second collaboration with Gil Evans on Porgy and Bess gave him more room for experimentation with Russell's concept and with third stream playing, as Evans' compositions for Davis featured this modal approach.
+Davis' second collaboration with Gil Evans on Porgy and Bess gave him more room for experimentation with Russell's concept and with third stream playing, as Evans' compositions for Davis featured this modal concept.

 Adaptation

 The musical, commercial and critical success of 1957's Miles Ahead helped make future Davis/Evans ventures possible, as it impressed Columbia Records enough for them to bestow further artistic control upon Davis and Evans.
-At that period, Davis' girlfriend Frances Taylor was in the New York City Center's production of the George Gershwin/DuBose Heyward/Ira Gershwin opera Porgy and Bess, and the Samuel Goldwyn film adaptation was in production, set for release in June 1959.
+At that period, Davis' renewed partnership with Frances Taylor, who was dancing in the New York City Center's production of the George Gershwin/DuBose Heyward/Ira Gershwin opera Porgy and Bess, led Davis "to see that a lot and that's where I got the idea to do the music".

+At the same time the Samuel Goldwyn film adaptation was in production, set for release in June 1959.
 The advance publicity for the film was considerable, and with the late-1950s vogue for recorded "jazz versions of...", a number of Porgy and Bess jazz interpretations were released.
 These ranged from an all-star big band version arranged and conducted by Bill Potts to one by Bob Crosby and the Bobcats.
 Following the first collaboration with Evans, Davis followed up on these efforts with much interest in symphonic readings, which, at the time, jazzmen were not known for, and neither were some classically trained musicians known for interpreting jazz scores.
 Nevertheless, Davis enlisted members of his sextet, including Cannonball Adderley and Paul Chambers.
+In his autobiography Davis recalls, that at the time "everyone got tired of Philly's junkie shit" and Davis replaced his dear drummer (since 1955) with Jimmy Cobb, who played once with Davis at the Café Bohemia (sitting in for Art Taylor), and was the drummer of the following Kind of Blue recorded in March and April the following year.